56 Worked Examples: Aircraft, Rocket, & Spacecraft Performance

 The burnout velocity is

 (b) We need to find the net mass flow rate to the engines.
-Assuming the the rate of propellant consumption is constant, then the mass of the rocket M varies over time as
+Assuming the rate of propellant consumption is constant, then the mass of the rocket M varies over time as

 \[ M = M_0 - M_P \left( \frac{t}{t_b} \right) = M_0 - \left( \frac{M_P}{t_b} \right) t = M_0 - \overbigdot{m}_P \, t \]